nathanaelbosch/nathanaelbosch.github.io/index.md

 ~~~<div style="text-align:justify">~~~
 ~~~<p>~~~
-I am a PhD student in machine learning at the University of Tübingen and the International Max Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)), supervised by [Philipp Hennig](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/methoden-des-maschinellen-lernens/personen/philipp-hennig/).
+I am a PhD student in machine learning at the University of Tübingen and the International Max Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)), supervised by [Prof. Dr. Philipp Hennig](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/methoden-des-maschinellen-lernens/personen/philipp-hennig/).
-My research mostly focuses on [**probabilistic numerics**](https://www.probabilistic-numerics.org/) for differential equations, where I treat numerical solvers themselves as probabilistic inference with the goal to develop methods that provide efficient quantification of numerical error and enable new ways to do data-driven inference in dynamical systems.
+I'm interested in probabilistic machine learning _for_ and _with_ dynamical systems, with a focus on [**probabilistic numerics**](https://www.probabilistic-numerics.org/): by treating numerical simulation as a probabilistic inference problem, we develop new methods that efficiently quantify their numerical error and enable new ways to do data-driven inference in dynamical systems.
 ~~~</p>~~~

 ~~~<p>~~~
-I also like to make my research widely accessible in the form of [open-source software](/code/), for example via [ProbNumDiffEq.jl](https://github.com/nathanaelbosch/ProbNumDiffEq.jl) which provides efficient probabilistic numerical differential equation solvers in Julia.
+I also like to make my research widely accessible in the form of open-source software:
+[ProbNumDiffEq.jl](https://github.com/nathanaelbosch/ProbNumDiffEq.jl)
+provides efficient probabilistic numerical differential equation solvers in Julia that are compatible with the broader [DifferentialEquations.jl](https://diffeq.sciml.ai) ecosystem - and it contains nearly all the methods that I published in my PhD.
+I also contributed to the [probnum](https://probnum.readthedocs.io/en/latest/index.html) probabilistic numerics toolkit, and I maintain a range of smaller Julia packages.
+Check out the [code](/code/) section!
 ~~~</p>~~~
 ~~~</div>~~~